Hardshell Labs | Advancing Desert Tortoise Conservation | Autodesk

 In Southern California’s Mojave Desert, ravens are increasing in number and preying on baby desert tortoises, decimating populations.

-Hardshell Labs has developed a solution: a 3D-printed, baby-tortoise-size “Techno-Tort” that lures the birds and then deters them with a puff of methyl anthranilate, more commonly known as grape flavouring.
+Hardshell Labs has developed a solution: a 3D-printed, baby-tortoise-size “Techno-Tort” that lures the birds then deters them with a puff of methyl anthranilate, more commonly known as grape flavoring.

 Preliminary studies show it’s working, with a 46% reduction in raven return.
 Hardshell Labs has received a grant from the National Science foundation and a Roosevelt Genius Prize to continue its work.

 In the Mojave Desert of Southern California, the raven population has exploded, thanks to the easy sources of food and water that come with human development.
-Essentially, humans are subsidising the ravens’ needs: Rubbish and roadkill are their food sources; irrigation, water runoff and artificial lakes and ponds provide water; and buildings, power poles and billboards provide nests and shelter.
+Essentially, humans are subsidizing the ravens’ needs: Trash and roadkill are their food sources; irrigation, water runoff, and artificial lakes and ponds provide water; and buildings, power poles, and billboards provide nests and shelter.

 What can be done to save these important reptiles?
 Conservation biologist Tim Shields and engineer Frank Guercio have found an answer: the Techno-Tort.

-Shields and Guercia work for Hardshell Labs, of Joshua Tree, CA and have designed and 3D printed the Techno-Tort, a conservation technology device that looks like a real tortoise shell, using Autodesk Fusion 360.
-But it contains something birds despise: methyl anthranilate, more commonly known as grape flavouring.
+Shields and Guercia work for Hardshell Labs, of Joshua Tree, CA, and have designed and 3D printed the Techno-Tort, a conservation technology device that looks like a real tortoise shell, using Autodesk Fusion 360 (US Site).
+But it contains something birds despise: methyl anthranilate, more commonly known as grape flavoring.
 When the raven’s beak pecks the Techno-Tort, an accelerometer triggers the device to release a quick burst of the chemical, deterring the raven from further destruction.
-Shields and Guercio call this “aversive training”–the idea is that if enough ravens peck at enough Techno-Torts, the ravens will stop preying on the real tortoises.
+Shields and Guercio call this “aversive training”—the idea is that if enough ravens peck at enough Techno-Torts, the ravens will stop preying on the real tortoises.
 Preliminary studies show that this method is working.

 Watch the video to see the Techno-Tort in action and learn more about this important conservation effort.